tejas7535/storybookM3/libs/shared/ui/search-autocomplete/README.md

 @Input() minimumChars?: number = 3; // how many characters need to be inputted before the component emits searchString and show the list to the user

+@Input() startsWith?: boolean = false; // if set true, the search results will only contain values that start with the search string, otherwise it is enough to contain the search string

 @Input() label?: string = ''; // what label will be displayed in the input before the user starts typing

 // Outputs: